JanesMarekFabian/Azure-B2C-Auth/README.md

 - **Maintainability**: 3-tier architecture with TypeScript
 - **User Experience**: Modern React components with responsive design

+Its my First serious web development project and I learned a lot from it

+AI will rule the world one day thats the main lesson this project gave me .... im sure!
+I could never created it so fast without the "help" of AI

 ## 🤝 Contributing

 1. Fork the repository